gavincotterill/modulr/README.md

 #>      TRUE      TRUE      TRUE      TRUE      TRUE
 ```

-We start by specifying a bunch of values.
+We start by specifying values.
 For reproducibility we’ll use
 `set.seed()`.
 Currently all of the ‘time’ components are specified in
 days.
 In the future this could be improved by converting units behind
 the scenes.